Wage-Setting Constraints and Firm Responses to Demand Shocks

 \paragraph{Colombia.}

-Colombia has limited collective bargaining and low union density.
-In practice, the national MW policy captures the main institutional constraint to firms' wage-setting.
-The national MW is adjusted annually at a rate to at least match the previous year’s inflation.
-The Colombian MW is highly binding.
-In 2023, it was equivalent to approximately 90\% of the average wage, being the highest ratio among OECD countries \citep{OECDEarnings2025}, compared to around 60\% for Portugal or 20\% for the United States.
+In Colombia the national MW is highly binding, whereas the role of collective bargaining and unionization is limited.
+In 2023, the MW was equivalent to approximately 90\% of the average wage, being the highest ratio among OECD countries \citep{OECDEarnings2025}, compared to around 60\% for Portugal or 20\% for the United States.
 High levels of informality accompany the comparatively high MW in the formal sector: around half of the workforce is employed in the informal sector \citep{delgado2024worker}, where the MW is not enforced.

 \paragraph{Globe.}